New tools work to combat opioid addiction, pain patients concerned with fallout

 A 2-year-old law is making it easier for doctors and pharmacists to guard against opioid abuse by their clients — although it’s causing some frustration for patients with intractable pain.

-One Rome man spoke passionately about his wife, who’s living with an excruciating condition affecting her trigeminal nerve, which carries sensation from the face to the brain.
+One Rome, Ga., man spoke passionately about his wife, who’s living with an excruciating condition affecting her trigeminal nerve, which carries sensation from the face to the brain.
 Their names are not being used due to the medication they keep in their home.

 “Not everyone is abusing these powerful meds.
 Some are trying not to commit suicide because of the pain,” he said.